brianroy78/ExpertSystem/README.md

    * If a given value contradicts a premise the rule is removed
    * A rule can be a formula
    * if a rule is a formula, it only conclude one variable
+ * The inference's steps are stored in a dictionary of lists, so It's possible to go backwards

 ## Features
  * If you want to emulate ruling out variables just set it to the empty option the variable